 - Develop interview questions and submit to Academic Employment Services for approval.

 - Interview questions must be asked consistently with all who are being interviewed.

 - Create an effective selection criteria, contact your employment representative for assistance with this.

 - During the interview process take notes that can be used for reasons of non-hire.
 You will need to provide reasons why all candidates were not interviewed/hired.
 The reasons must be related to the “Requirements and the Desirables” of the position description.
-If the Office of Institutional Equity finds the reason to be to general, the applicant will be sent back to the search chair in the workflow, “OIE requests more info” for more information.
+If the Office of Institutional Equity and Inclusion finds the reason to be to general, the applicant will be sent back to the search chair in the workflow, “OIE requests more info” for more information.

 - Beware of biases and stereotypes

 Human Resources will move the candidates into the workflow state of “Email request to Reference Providers”.
 The system will send out an email to the references that the applicant provided.
 This can be done anytime during the applicant process, for all applicants or your finalists.